 Goddard’s Annual Fund provides for the day-to-day operation of every facet of the College, from library resources to heat, staff and faculty salaries to electricity.
 Unrestricted gifts of any size contribute to the quality of a Goddard education and support students and financial aid, excellent faculty, the campus in Vermont and other sites, and the technology that makes it all possible.

 By making a recurring monthly donation, you make a lasting commitment that will support initiatives in sustainable energy on campus, innovative academic programs, new alumni offerings, student services, and much more.
 Sustaining donors help us plan for the future.
 Gifts of any amount–even $10 a month–are greatly appreciated.

 Becoming a sustaining donor is automatic and easy!

 Goddard Scholarship Fund

 The Goddard Scholarship Fund provides critical need-based support to prospective and current students who seek to complete their degrees at Goddard College.
-This is a current use fund so every dollar received will support students in this fiscal year.
+This is a current use fund so every dollar received will support students in the next fiscal year.

 Spirit of Goddard Scholarship Fund

 The Spirit of Goddard Scholarship is a permanently endowed fund that provides annual scholarships to eligible students.
 Graduating students, friends, and families are invited to contribute to the Spirit of Goddard Scholarship.
 From time to time, the College will launch campaigns to grow the Spirit of Goddard endowed scholarship program.